oferchen/hclalign/README.md

 The default schema orders variable attributes as `description → type → default → sensitive → nullable → validation`.
 Override it with `--order`.

-## Formatting Strategies

-The fmt phase supports multiple strategies controlled by `--fmt-strategy`:
-`auto` chooses the Terraform binary if available, `binary` always shells out to `terraform fmt`, and `go` uses the built-in formatter.
-Use `--fmt-only` to stop after formatting or `--no-fmt` to skip this phase.

 ## Provider Schema Integration

 Resource and data blocks can be ordered according to provider schemas.
 Supply a